by Aiden Eksteen

 There is only a single package available for the Kia Rio, and it's only available for the top-spec S trim.
 The S Technology Package equips the Rio S with LED headlights with positioning lights, forward collision avoidance, a high-line tire pressure monitoring system, an upgraded 3.5-inch LCD driver instrumentation display, UVO3 eServices, and SiriusXM satellite radio.
 There is an auto-dimming rearview mirror with a compass and HomeLink software available for both models at a cost of $350.

 The Kia Rio S is the obvious choice here as the model that's not only better equipped - and for only a nominal fee - but also the only model with access to the S Technology Package and additional exterior paint colors.
 The S Technology Package is recommended for the forward collision avoidance system it contains - giving the Rio its Top Safety Pick status - as well as for the LED headlights and positioning lights upgrades.
-Apart from the additional features, it's also the clear choice as it comes with the basic creature comforts that the LX lacks, including a center sliding armrest and 60/40 split-folding rear seats.
+Apart from the additional specs, it's also the clear choice as it comes with the basic creature comforts that the LX lacks, including a center sliding armrest and 60/40 split-folding rear seats.

 The Hyundai Accent shares its underpinnings with the Kia Rio Sedan, from the powertrain to the chassis.
 The Accent does, however, have a six-speed manual gearbox option on the base trim, making the base Accent SE more entertaining to drive, even if it does come at the expense of Rio-matching gas mileage estimates.
 With three trims offered, the Accent starts off several hundred dollars cheaper than the Rio, but it misses out on a fully comprehensive infotainment suite at a base level - score one point to the Kia Rio - although the uppermost trim gets all the Rio's optional safety features as standard - score one to the Accent.
 The Accent is also a little more staid in its design, both inside and out, sending another point the way of the Kia.
 The Rio is marginally larger in the trunk department, which scores it another point, but both are equally as spacious inside.
 As much as we wish the Rio had a manual gearbox, it's a small failing of an otherwise comprehensive package, and while these two Koreans may be very similar, it's the Rio that wins our favor.